SAP-archive/docs/concepts/nlp_lexic/entity.md

 ![enrichments](https://cdn.cai.tools.sap/man/nlp-lexic/specific_enrichments.png)

 The list of entity values is used at runtime.
 When a custom entity is detected, the corresponding value is compared to this list of entity values to decide which specific enrichment should be applied.

-For example, with our `#CHEESE` entity and its enrichments, if the value `beaufort` is detected in a sentence, the enriched JSON will be:
+For example, in the case of our entity `#CHEESE` and its enrichments, if the value `beaufort` is detected in a sentence, the enriched JSON is as follows:

 ~~~ json
 {